Operation Paperclip

 Both sides saw the value of these German scientists and engineers and grabbing the best was one of the first sources of contention in the cold war.
 In all, about 1,600 of the best and brightest Germany had produced found their way to US shores.
 It should be noted that when the Soviet Union acquired they same type of talent, they took them to Russia where they picked whatever knowledge they could from the men and then, sent them back to the rubble of a fallen Third Reich.

 Most visible was rocket scientist Wernher von Braun, who led the US to the first lunar landing and a commanding lead in intercontinental ballistic missiles.
 There were some who raised the ethical concerns about bringing this member of the Nazi Party who created the V-2 rockets that terrorized Great Britain.
-They also objected to the fact that some of the labor to producer these rockets came from concentration camps.
+They also objected to the fact that some of the labor to producer these rockets came from concentration camps with many prisoners deaths in the underground assembly plant at Nordhausen.

 Perhaps he was a victim of his place of birth and the necessity of being a member of the Nazi Party if he was to develop his craft.
 It may be a moot point since he is gone and so are the people who brought him into our country and gave him a good life while he kept us in the lead with our space program.
 It could be argued we received a net benefit from his help.